-You will also want a decent Wi-Fi chip if you are going to be playing online, and of course you will probably want it to look good too.
+You will also want a decent Wi-Fi chip if you are going to be playing online, and of course you will probably need that for other tasks you perform on the PC.

 Although not vital, sometimes a bit of RGB lighting can be worth the extra dollars if you care about aesthetics.

 Things like the price will obviously be important, but we recommend going for the best options you can afford for all of the specs listed above.
 Only let price be the deciding factor if you are choosing between two similar models.

 You might want to go for a specific brand or model due to past experience or personal preference, but you should remain open minded about all of your options.